InnerSourceCommons/InnerSourcePatterns/meta/technical-git-howto.md

 There are multiple ways to start a discussion:

 * Send a Pull Request for your branch and the maintainers will receive a notification.
-* Create an [Issue](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues) and ask for comments from some of the maintainers.
-You can mention them using the '@' symbol prior to their github nickname.
+* Create an [Issue](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues) and ask for comments from some of the [Trusted Committers](../TRUSTED-COMMITTERS.md).
+You can mention them using the '@' symbol prior to their GitHub username.
 * Add reviewers to the Pull Request on the website - this sends requests to review your work

-New patterns should use, as their base, the [pattern template file](pattern-template.md).
+New patterns should use the [pattern template file](pattern-template.md) as their starting point.

-Please, when starting a new pattern, make sure that it does not already exist.
-Take a look at some of the [existing patterns in this repository](/README.md#list-of-patterns).
+When starting a new pattern, make sure that it does not already exist.
+Take a look at the [existing patterns in this repository](/README.md#list-of-patterns).

 ## Overview of steps